For expat parents with a child aged for preschool in Spain, here’s our guide to Spanish nurseries, kindergartens, and daycares for international kids.

-Women receive a statutory period of four months maternity leave in Spain, and the majority return to work afterward.
+Women receive a statutory period of four months of maternity leave in Spain, and the majority return to work afterward.
 So, it is not uncommon to see babies as young as four months at guarderias.
 Because of the country’s sizeable expat community, there are English-language nursery schools in Spain in some areas, particularly in the major cities or the Costas and Islands.

 Nurseries principally offer low-cost childcare, rather than necessarily focusing on child development.
-However, particularly if you you enrol your child in a public, Spanish-speaking nursery school, they can be useful in helping your child to learn Spanish.
+However, particularly if you enroll your child in a public, Spanish-speaking nursery school, they can be useful in helping your child to learn Spanish.
 Unless you decide to later send your children to an international school in Spain, public schooling is almost entirely in Spanish, so it is highly advantageous for your child to learn the language early.

-There are also private, fee-based nursery schools and these generally cater for children aged two to six.
+There are also private, fee-based nursery schools and these generally cater to children aged two to six.
 Sometimes these are attached to primary schools, in which case children can just transition into their formal education.
-There is a reasonable amount of flexibility in terms of hours of attendance and parents can choose mornings, afternoons, full days or just a few days per week.
+There is a reasonable amount of flexibility in terms of hours of attendance and parents can choose mornings, afternoons, full days, or just a few days per week.
 Schools sometimes also provide transport between home and schools.

 Escuela infantil – Kindergartens in Spain

 Although kindergarten is voluntary, most children in Spain attend.
-They start from the age of three and continue until age six, when compulsory education at primary school begins.
+They start from the age of three and continue until age six when compulsory education at primary school begins.
 The public preschools in Spain prepare young children for social integration within the school environment by emphasizing development in several areas:

 - Emotional development